MikeData/databakerNotebookInstall/README.md

 4.)
 Open the jupyter notebook and following the instructions.

+5.)
+Replace the structure_csv_default.py script in your local databaker installation (mine was in C:\python34\Lib\site-packages\databaker) with the one provided in this repository.

+NOTES:

-NOTE - dont unzip the dependancies.zip file.
+dont unzip the dependancies.zip file.
 There's no need.

+step 5 replaces the default output structure (a rather confusing format used by the old WDA system) with a simple and concise one.
+You don't strictly speaking have to carry out this step to use databaker but I'd hihgly recommend it.